craquinterogo/craquinterogo.github.io/whatilike.md

 				<header class="major">
 					<h3>Risk Management</h3>
 				</header>
-				<p>Some years ago I´ve been working on financial risk areas.
-To be more specific, in credit risk, market and liquidity risk.
-This field is very important because is a issue that can help you to reduce your investing losses if you choose the right model.
-With this I must say in this field are many models, specially because the variety in market assets, like bonds, stocks, derivatives (swaps, forwards, options, and so on).</p>
+				<p>Because you cannot deal with uncertainty without consider the relevance of good risk management, there is other field that I like.
+This field results important in the way it is a mechanism of control of losses, in some sense it may help you to keep under control the emotions of quantitative portfolio management and algo/quant trading.
+Main interest on market, conterparty, and liquidity risk.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>